TransRec: Learning Transferable Recommendation from Mixture-of-Modality Feedback: Empirical Study

-\textbf{Baselines.} In addition to IDRec, we have also presented IDGru~\cite{hidasi2015session} and IDNext~\cite{yuan2019simple}, two popular ID-based sequential recommendation baselines as a reference.
-Despite that, we emphasize again that the purpose of this study is neither to propose a more advanced neural recommendation architecture, nor to pursue some state-of-the-art results.
-The key purpose of this study is to indicate that: (1) learning from modality content features instead of ID features achieves the goal of transferable recommendations across different domains; (2) learning from MoM feedback rather than single-modal or multi-modal feedback reaches the goal of generic recommendations across different modalities.
+For a fair comparison, we adopt IDRNN, IDCNN and IDRec with exactly the same training objective function, negative sampling method and optimization strategy as the fine-tuned TransRec (see Figure~\ref{figure2}).
+All the batch size of target domains is set to 128 and the learning rate of TN-mixed, TN-video, TN-text and Douyin is set to $1e^{-5}$, $1e^{-5}$, $1e^{-5}$, and $5e^{-5}$, respectively.
+Despite that, we emphasize again that the purpose of this study is neither to propose a more advanced neural recommendation architecture nor to pursue some state-of-the-art results.
+The key purpose of this study is to indicate that: (1) learning from modality content features instead of ID features achieves the goal of transferable recommendations across different domains; (2) learning from MoM feedback rather than single-modal or typical multimodal feedback reaches the goal of generic recommendations across different modalities.

 \textbf{Results.} The overall results are shown in Table \ref{table4}, which includes four recommendation scenarios.
-Two important observations can be made: (1) TransRec performs largely better than training-from-scratch; (2) TransRec performs better than IDRec as well.
+Two important observations can be made: (1) TransRec performs consistently better than its training-from-scratch version, i.e. TFS; (2) TransRec performs better than ID-based methods as well.
 The results suggest that training the source domain brings much better results for TransRec on all target datasets.
-By analyzing these scenarios, we can draw the conclusion that TransRec --- learning from MoM feedback --- can be broadly transferred to various recommendation scenarios, including the source-like mixed-modal scenario (i.e. TN-mixed), the single-modal scenario (TN-video), the scenario with more additional features (TN-text), and scenario with very different modality content (Douyin).
+By analyzing these scenarios, we can conclude that TransRec --- learning from MoM feedback --- can be broadly transferred to various recommendation scenarios, including the source-like mixed-modal scenario (i.e. TN-mixed), the single-modal scenario (TN-video), the scenario with more additional features (TN-text), and the scenario with very different modality content (DouYin).